If there were ways to increase your capital campaign’s chances of success, wouldn’t you want to know them?

 Pro Tip: A consultant can be a helpful asset to nonprofits as they start to plan their capital campaign.

-2. Perform a feasibility study.
+2. Perform a feasibility study with a capital campaign consultant.

 Before you start planning a capital campaign, you need to know whether your project is compelling to stakeholders and your goal is within reach.
 A feasibility study can tell you both of these things.